 UNESCO Member States declared the first Thursday of November, the International Day against Violence and Bullying at School Including Cyberbullying, recognizing that school-related violence in all its forms is an infringement of children and adolescents’ rights to education and to health and well-being.
 It calls upon Member States, UN partners, other relevant international and regional organizations, as well as civil society, including non-governmental organizations, individuals and other stakeholders to help promote, celebrate and facilitate the international day.

-There are significant negative effects from the violence, including on academic achievement, mental health, and quality of life in general.
-Children who are frequently bullied are nearly three times more likely to feel like an outsider at school and more than twice as likely to miss school as those who are not frequently bullied.
-They have worse educational outcomes than their peers and are also more likely to leave formal education after finishing secondary school.
+Online violence including cyber bullying has a negative effect on academic achievement, mental health, and quality of life of students.
+Children who are frequently bullied are nearly three times as likely to feel left out at school as those who are not.
+They are also twice as likely to miss out on school and have a higher tendency to leave formal education after finishing secondary school.

 - Behind the numbers: ending school violence and bullying, UNESCO, 2019